The Blank Slate Internet

 semantic cover generator.
 If the

-semantic cover can be processed by a specific logic system, the one suggested
+semantic cover may be processed by a specific logic system, the one

 the back plate model that can be realized.